hsinyehchen/Hadoop_practice/README.md

    2. Calculate the intermediate sum with combiner to reduce traffic.

 3. Combine the user info and forum post to show the user reputation in the post.
+4. Course Project
+   1. Data Set:
+      * forum_node.tsv - forum posts
+      * forum_users.tsv - user info
+   2. Questions:
+      1. For each student what is the hour during which the student has posted the most posts.